Jeffrey Stone, MBA

 In the United States, motor vehicle accidents are one of the leading causes of death, especially among children and young adults.
 The simple act of buckling your seat belt every time you get in a vehicle can save your life.
 If you have not made seatbelts part of your traveling routine, learn why you should change your behavior.

-There are three possible impacts caused by a motor vehicle collision:
+There are 3 possible impacts caused by a motor vehicle collision:

 Unbelted occupants can also be ejected from the vehicle.
 This is one of the most damaging events that can happen during a crash.